- How is rhabdomyosarcoma treated?

 Radiation therapy for rhabdomyosarcoma

-Radiation therapy (radiotherapy) uses high-energy radiation to kill cancer cells.
-It is often an effective way to kill cancer cells that cannot be removed during surgery.
+Radiation therapy uses high-energy radiation to kill cancer cells.
+It is often an effective way to kill cancer cells that can’t be removed with surgery.
 When radiation therapy is used to help treat rhabdomyosarcoma (RMS), it is typically given along with chemotherapy.

 Usually radiation therapy is given to any area of remaining disease after 6 to 12 weeks of chemotherapy.
 An exception is when a tumor near the meninges (linings of the brain) has grown into the skull bones, into the brain itself, or into the spinal cord.
 In these patients radiation therapy is started right away (along with chemotherapy).

-Radiotherapy cannot be given to the whole body to treat metastases, but it can be given to certain areas of known disease to reduce any symptoms the cancer may be causing.
+Radiation isn’t given to the whole body to treat metastases, but it can be given to certain areas of known disease to reduce any symptoms the cancer is causing.